 Directors who are employees of the Company receive no compensation for service as directors.
 Directors who are not officers or employees of the Company receive such compensation for their services as the Board of Directors may determine from time to time.
-In April 2017, following a benchmarking analysis and recommendations from the Compensation Committee, the Board of Directors approved changes to non-employee directors' fees, effective January 1, 2017.
-The analysis took into account, among other things, best practices and the time-commitment of the Company's non-employee directors.
-In January 2018, the Compensation Committee reviewed compensation paid to non-employee directors and determined such amounts should remain unchanged in fiscal 2018, except in May 2018, the Board of Directors, upon recommendation of the Compensation Committee, approved fees to be paid to the Regulatory, Compliance and Cybersecurity Committee members and Chairperson for fiscal 2018 (effective January 1, 2018) as described below.
-In fiscal 2018, each non-employee director received an annual retainer of \$76,000 or a pro-rated amount based on their respective start dates or last date of service.
-Each non-employee director also received \$1,500 for each committee meeting attended.
-The retainer for service as a Committee Chairperson for fiscal 2018 was \$15,000 for the Chairperson of the Nominating and Governance Committee, Strategic Advisory Committee and Regulatory, Compliance and Cybersecurity Committee, and \$20,000 for the Chairperson of the Audit Committee and the Compensation Committee.
-The Lead Director's retainer for fiscal 2018 was \$20,000.
+In December 2019, following a benchmarking analysis, the Compensation Committee reviewed compensation paid to non-employee directors and determined such amounts should remain unchanged in fiscal 2020 compared to fiscal 2019.
+In fiscal 2020, each non-employee director was entitled to receive an annual retainer of \$90,000.
+However, in light of the disruption and uncertainty created by the COVID-19 pandemic, on April 3, 2020, the non-employee directors agreed to a 25% reduction in their annual cash retainers earned between April 6, 2020 and June 30, 2020.
+On June 20, 2020, the Company decided to continue certain cost reduction measures and the non-employee directors agreed to a reduction of 18.75% of their annual cash retainers from June 29, 2020 (the first business day of the Company's third fiscal quarter) until a later date to be determined by the Compensation Committee.
+On September 29, 2020, the Compensation Committee approved the removal of the temporary s retainer reduction and restored such compensation to its normal levels, effective the first day of the fourth quarter of fiscal 2020 (September 28, 2020).
+Each non-employee director also received \$2,200 for each committee meeting attended.
+The retainer for service as a Committee Chairperson for fiscal 2020 were \$15,000 for the Chairperson of the Nominating and Governance Committee, Strategic Advisory Committee and Regulatory, Compliance and Cybersecurity Committee, and \$20,000 for the Chairperson of the Audit Committee and the Compensation Committee.
+The Lead Director's retainer for fiscal 2020 was \$35,000.